 ⇒ Hagia Sophia is the number one tourist attraction in Turkey so don’t waste time standing in queues – book your Skip the line ticket for Hagia Sophia

 Topkapi Palace is one of my favourite Istanbul tourist attractions.
 This palace was used between the 15th and 19th centuries and apparently was a hot place to go during the Ottoman Empire.

 It’s a big palace – there are gates, courtyards, dormitories, and even a 6 story Haram complex.

 ⇒ Book your skip the line tickets for Topkapi Palace

 From, of course, carpets to jewelry to lanterns to pajamas.
 It can be quite overwhelming.
-The market is 30,700 square metres and has 60 street and is a must in any Istanbul itinerary.
+The market is 30,700 square metres and has 60 streets and is a must in any Istanbul itinerary.